asmim-21/Thesis-Asmi-Mitra/README.md

 │   └── ... (python scripts for response collection, evaluation and prompt engineering)
 ```

-Each dataset consists of prompts designed to explore potential gender bias across various domains such as **education, healthcare, leadership, recruitment and social**.
+Each dataset consists of LLM responses to prompts designed to explore potential gender bias across various domains such as **education, healthcare, leadership, recruitment and social**.
+Responses are collected in three different lengths: 50, 100 and 200 words, and in both English and Hindi.

 ## **Bias Detection Methods**
 To quantify gender bias, the study employs three computational techniques: